Things to do in the Hawke’s Bay

 Experience the Art Deco Festival

 Napier’s world famous Art Deco Festival happens every February.
 You’ll have to be organised and book a place well in advance to attend, but it’s definitely worth it!
 Over 80 events bring history to life during the 5 day festival, and you won’t want to miss crowd favourites like the soap box derby, Gatsby picnic and prohibition party.
 Bring your best frock and your sharpest suit, everyone dresses to impress!
+For a B&B with a full breakfast check out: Nest Haven.

 Go On A Sea Wall Mural Hunt